NM-Games/super-splash-bros-2/README.md

 - Up to **8 players** are now able to join a single match!
 For this upgrade, the colors orange, cyan, purple and gray have been added.
 - Collision detection has been changed: players now only feel a little bit of resistance when colliding, but can pass each other now at the same height.
 - Added a local mode where players can connect up to 4 gamepads (e.g. PlayStation or XBox controllers) and fight on a single device.
 - Percentages will **no longer kill players**: instead, a higher percentage means a player is easier pushed away by attacks.
+Percentages cannot exceed 500%.
 - Added several superpowers in addition to shields and squashes.
 Superpowers can now be achieved from item boxes which look like fish.
 - Player appearance is now customizable!
 Players can determine their own name, color and superpower.
 - Added the option to remove dummies in Freeplay mode.